 Continue using a VPN service, but get a unique IP address: Some VPN services will offer a unique IP address to you for an additional fee.
 Look for services that offer a “dedicated IP address”, “dedicated IP”, or “static IP.”
 Services like these will allow you to keep watching Netflix through a VPN service, and they are by far the easiest solution.

-We haven’t tested these ourselves, but popular VPN services like PureVPN, TorGuard, and Hide My Ass! all offer this feature — although they charge extra.
+We haven’t tested these ourselves, but popular VPN services like PureVPN, TorGuard, and Hide My Ass! all offer this feature — although they charge extra on top of their normal fee, making the option a bit more expensive.
 If Netflix really does begin cracking down on VPNs in earnest, more VPNs will advertise this feature up-front.

 Host your own VPN at home so you can watch while travelling internationally: If you only need to access the US version of Netflix while travelling internationally, you could host your own VPN server on your home Internet connection.
 You could then connect to it and continue watching Netflix as if you were sitting at home in the US.
 This trick will work in other countries as well — it’ll just give you access to that country’s version of Netflix.
 However, you’ll be limited by your upload bandwidth, as home Internet connections tend not to offer very fast upload speeds.